nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 guests without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The response to any use action should become visible within 5 seconds.
-8. Data should be saved into a JSON file before exiting the program.
+8. Data should be saved into a local JSON file before exiting the program.
-9. The project is expected to adhere to a schedule that delivers a feature set every two weeks.
+9. The product should be a for a single user (i.e. not a multi-user product where different users can run the application at different times on a shared computer)

 ### Glossary